9 Top Shampoos for Hair Loss: My 2023 Review

 Directions for use:

-In general, apply these shampoos daily and follow up with a conditioner from the same brand (some ones, like Nioxin and Shapiro MD, offer leave-in scalp treatments too).
 However, some of these products can be quite potent, resulting in itchiness or redness especially for those with sensitive scalps.
 In which case, don’t use them every day.

 I’ve listed the exceptions below, plus instructions for use.

-• Revita: Use 5 times per week and massage the shampoo into wet hair.
+• Revita: Use 5 times per week and massage the thickening shampoo into wet hair.
 Leave it to rest for 2 minutes and rinse.

-• Pura D’Or: While it’s totally safe for daily use, it makes my hair a little greasy if I use it too often.
+• Pura DOr: While it’s totally safe for daily use, it makes my hair a little greasy if I use it too often.
 So alternating it with Revita or Nioxin would be a great choice!

 Buying Tips: Choosing the Right Shampoo

 Plus, we’re all so different, what works for me may not work for you.
 And vice versa.
-So please use your best judgement when choosing your new shampoo – go for whatever feels right.
-If your head is spinning from different reviews, you can use these checkpoints to help you as you shop.
+So please use your best judgement when choosing your new volumizing shampoo – try whatever feels right for your hair type.

 Type of Shampoo